-- Be aware of any prior restriction to the appointment.
-At the time of making the appointment, be sure to ask if there is anything you need to do in advance, such as restricting your diet.
+- Be aware of any prior restrictions to the appointment.
+When making the appointment, be sure to ask if there is anything you need to do in advance, such as restricting your diet.

-- List the warning signs you have noticed in your body, such as bruises or unusual bleeding or rashes.
+- List the warning signs in your body, such as bruises, unusual bleeding, or rashes.

-- Include any signs that may seem unrelated to the reason you scheduled the appointment.
+- Include any symptoms that may seem unrelated to why you scheduled the appointment.

-- List key personal information, including any illness or recent medical procedure, such as a blood transfusion, major stress or recent changes in life.
+- List critical personal information, including any illness or recent medical procedure, such as a blood transfusion, significant stress, or recent life changes.

-- Make a list of all the medications, vitamins and supplements you are taking.
+- Make a list of all the medications, vitamins, and supplements you take.

 - Take a family member or friend with you.
-It can be difficult to remember all the information provided during an appointment.
+It can be challenging to remember all the information provided during an appointment.
 The person who accompanies you can remember something you can forget.

 - Make a list of questions you should ask your doctor.
-List your questions from the most important to the least important, in case the time runs out.
+List your questions from the most important to the least important if the time runs out.